 Working with existing databases

-In Database Tour, you can work with already existing databases, which was created in Database Tour or other programs.
+In Database Tour, you can work with already existing databases, which was created in Database Tour (see below) or other applications.
 Please follow Opening Data Source topic to learn how to open different types of databases.
 Once the data source is opened, you can start to read or change data from the database tables, perform SQL queries or use many other useful functions available in Database Tour.

 Creating new databases

-Database Tour allows creating local databases, where database is a physical directory (folder), and the files in it are the tables (for example, dBase or Lotus databases).
-Databases of other types (e.g. Oracle, Interbase, SQL Server, Microsoft Access, etc.) still can be opened in Database Tour, and new tables in such databases can be created, but current version does not support creating the databases of these types, you should do this in other tools.
+Database Tour allows creating local database files, where database is a physical directory (folder), and the files in it are the tables (for example, dBase or Lotus databases).
+Also, creating databases of SQLite, Interbase and Microsoft Access (.mdb) type is possible.
+Databases of other types (e.g. Oracle, SQL Server, DB2 etc.) still can be opened in Database Tour, and new tables in such databases can be created, but the current version does not support creating the databases of these types, so you should do this by other tools.